Romario-Stankovic/sensor-systems/README.md

-<h1 align="center">Sensor System</h1>
+<h1 align="center">Speed Control System</h1>

-"Sensor System" is a final exam project for the "Sensor Systems" course at Singidunum University.
+"Speed Control System" is a final exam project for the "Sensor Systems" course at Singidunum University.
 The course was designed to teach students how to use sensors and micro-controllers to create a system that can be used to solve a real-world problem.
 To combine all the knowledge we learned during the course, we were tasked to create two projects.
 The first project was to be done using an Arduino micro-controller, while the second project was to be done using Python.

 ### Arduino Project